on May 15th, 2020 (JST) current information.

 - December 31: New Year's Eve

 The official language is Thai.
-English is understood to a certain extent in luxury hotels, upscale restaurants, etc., but general understanding is low.
+English is well-understood in luxury hotels, upscale restaurants, etc., but general understanding is low.
+Japanese is also understood in some places.

 Business hours, etc